 JUnit plugin is affected by an XML External Entity (XXE) processing vulnerability.
-This allows an attacker to configure build processes such that JUnit plugin parses a maliciously crafted file that uses external entities for extraction of secrets from the Jenkins master, server-side request forgery, or denial-of-service attacks.
+This allows an attacker to configure build processes such that JUnit plugin parses a maliciously crafted file that uses external entities for extraction of secrets from the Jenkins controller, server-side request forgery, or denial-of-service attacks.

 External entity resolution has been adjusted to avoid XXE and still satisfy the existing features.

 Credentials Binding plugin allows specifying passwords and other secrets as environment variables, and will hide them from console output in builds.